-Figure 3: This figure shows the evolution of $VaR{5\%}$, systematic risk (beta), and stock return volatility.
-In all panels, we plot the sequence of estimated $\{\gamma_k\}$ from equation (1).
+Figure 3 shows the evolution of $VaR{5\%}$, systematic risk (beta), and stock return volatility.
+In all graphs, we plot the sequence of estimated { γ_k } from equation (1).
 Vertical bars correspond to 95% confidence intervals.
 Standard errors are clustered at the country level.

-Starting with the top row, there is a relative decline in Value-at-Risk for the treatment group of EBA banks, which corresponds to increasing equity tail risk, i.e., the 5th percentile of equity returns declines temporarily.
-In the quarters immediately after the capital exercise, absolute values of VaR are up to 1-2% higher for banks that had to increase their CT1 capital ratios.
-In the mid row, we observe the relative evolution of systematic risk β{EQ} , which also shows a relative increase at the onset of the EBA capital exercise.
-Both measures, VaR and β{EQ} , exhibit elevated risk for EBA banks for over six and eight quarters, respectively, but then revert back to similar levels as for non-EBA banks in the longer-term.
-In the bottom row, we show that the relative stock-return volatility of EBA banks does neither increase nor decrease significantly.
+Starting with Graph A, there is a relative decline in value at risk for the treatment group of EBA banks, which corresponds to increasing equity tail risk, that is, the 5th percentile of equity returns declines temporarily.
+In the quarters immediately after the capital exercise, absolute values of VaR are up to 1%-2% higher for banks that had to increase their CT1 capital ratios.
+In Graph B, we observe the relative evolution of systematic risk β{EQ} , which also shows a relative increase at the onset of the EBA capital exercise.
+Both measures, VaR and β{EQ} , exhibit elevated risk for EBA banks for over 6 and 8 quarters, respectively, but then revert back to similar levels as for non-EBA banks in the longer term.
+In Graph C, we show that the relative stock return volatility of EBA banks does neither increase nor decrease significantly.
 The effect of capital requirements on the idiosyncratic volatility is thus, inconclusive.
-An important observation, however, is that there is no significant decline in volatility despite the increase on the CT1 ratio as documented in section IV.A.
+An important observation, however, is that there is no significant decline in volatility despite the increase in the CT1 ratio as documented in Section IV.A.